 The most common way to begin an interview revolves around one simple question: Tell us something about yourself.
 This question, though seemingly simple, is the one that sets-up the whole interview.
-An imprecise response here can do irreversible damage, as this is the question is the window through which you let in the panelist into your life and thought processes.
+An imprecise response here can do irreversible damage, as this question is the window through which you let the panelist into your life and thought processes.

 - Majority students are not sure about this question and can never really nail down the details that they would like to share here.